buaazp/stress/README.md

 ## Licence

 Stress is under BSD license which is in the license file.
 But stress is forked form [Vegeta](https://github.com/tsenart/vegeta).
-The auther of vegeta is [tsenart](https://github.com/tsenart) and vegeta is under MIT license.
+The author of vegeta is [tsenart](https://github.com/tsenart) and vegeta is under MIT license.
 Thanks for his work.

 ```
 The MIT License (MIT)